Iaguilaror/nf-vcf2genehancer/modules/01a-gff2bed/readme.md

-''DISCLAIMER: this readme was created with AI, and it covers the general aspects of the module.
-If you require more specifics, please raise an issue in the github repository.  ''
+*DISCLAIMER: this readme was created with AI, and it covers the general aspects of the module.
+If you require more specifics, please raise an issue in the github repository.

 # 01a-gff2bed: GFF3 to BED Conversion Module